Your fabulous holiday cocktail party

 Another way to set the right mood is to have the right tunes.
 It’s probably unthinkable to throw a gay holiday cocktail party without Madonna playing in the background, but it’s unthinkable to play Madonna’s version of Santa Baby over Eartha Kitt’s.

 Pull up ‘White Christmas’ or ‘Rat Pack Christmas’ on free Pandora for free and you’ll have all the best holiday tunes you’ll need with just a few pesky commercials – think of them as the cost of a modern-day DJ who plays pots and pans.

 5. Host post-dinner, pre-cocktails

 The holidays are so food-centric that by the end of the holiday season everyone wants a gastronomic holiday.
-So, make your pre-planned holiday cocktail party a mid-holiday hiatus.
+So, make your pre-planned holiday cocktail party in the Budget Buster Bundle a mid-holiday hiatus.

 Your invite shouldn’t say, “come over after dinner and leave when it’s time to hit the bars!”
 Invite your guests over at 7 pm or 8 pm, and sell your party on the place to be before everyone hits the clubs.
 This way, no one expects you to provide dinner, just a few apps, and most people will leave before they get too crazy.

 6. BYOB before the HCP (holiday cocktail party)